-Program deposit of \$250 is due by August 15.
-The non-refundable deposit holds a space for each student in the program and applies toward the purchase of the required culinary kit, which includes the basic knife set and two sets of uniforms.
+The required program deposit of \$250 holds a space for each student in the program and applies toward the purchase of the required pastry kit and two sets of uniforms.

 Students with prior college credit must submit a copy of their transcript to receive credit that may be applied toward the degree.